 3-minute walk from hotel`s western entrance

 It is the largest fireworks show of Chiba Prefecture.
-Every year it attracting over 300,000 spectators to come to Makuhari Beach to enjoy this fireworks show, and it was told that over 20,000 fireworks are going to be set off in 2017`s summer.
+Every year it attracting over 300,000 spectators to come to Makuhari Beach to enjoy this fireworks show, and it is told that over 23,000 fireworks was set off in 2019's summer.

 5-minute walk from Hotel